 Options for Women Seeking V-Birth after C-Section

-With the recent addition of a midwife to their staff, Gentry expands on her commitment of providing a variety of birthing options, including alternatives to invasive, surgical birth.
+With the recent addition of a midwife to its staff, Gentry expands on her commitment of providing a variety of birthing options, including alternatives to invasive, surgical birth.

 Is it possible for women to have a V-Birth after a C-Section?